Black & White Ball Frequently Asked Questions

 Requests cannot be taken at FanimeCon itself.
 This is because we finalize the playlist before the weekend itself.
 If you take a look at our previous playlists on the forums (listed in our music request thread), you will notice a wide range of genres from Asian pop, to 8-bit game themes, to songs from our MusicFest Guest of Honor, and songs that relate to our yearly theme.

 What we look for in every song is a distinguishable beat, melody characteristics for the styles of dances we have in mind, and a speed suitable to dancing for novice dancers.
 There are always a few songs suitable for advanced dancers as well!

 What if I don’t like the music that was played at the Black & White Ball?

 When it comes to the playlist, we try our best to achieve diversity and danceability.

 The playlist is reviewed by the Black & White Ball staff to make sure it flows well and avoids repetition.
-Please bear in mind that the playlist has to cover 13 different styles of dance (15 if you include the line dances!), some of which are mutually exclusive in regards to what type of music can be played.
+Please bear in mind that the playlist has to cover 16 different styles of dance (27 if you include styles we also teach during private lessons!), some of which are mutually exclusive with regard to the type of music that can be played.

 It is also entirely possible that you may have caught a portion of the playlist that covered a subsection of dance that you may not have liked.